edgelesssys/constellation/docs/docs/reference/slsa.md

 # Supply chain levels for software artifacts (SLSA) adoption

-[Supply chain Levels for Software Artifacts, or SLSA (salsa)](https://slsa.dev/) is a framework that provides incremental improvements to a project's build system and engineering processes.
+[Supply chain Levels for Software Artifacts, or SLSA (salsa)](https://slsa.dev/) is a framework that provides incremental improvements to a projects build system and engineering processes.
+SLSA focuses on security improvements for source code storage as well as build system definition, execution, and observation.
 SLSA is structured in [four levels](https://slsa.dev/spec/v0.1/levels).
 This page describes the adoption of SLSA for Constellation.

 :::info
 SLSA is still in alpha.
 The presented levels and their requirements might change in the future.
 We will adopt any changes into our engineering processes, as they get defined.